hashicorp/nomad-pack/docs/detailed-usage.md

 If you do not want to immediately deploy the pack, but instead want details on how it will be deployed, run the `plan` command.

-This invokes Nomad in a dry-run mode using the Nomad's [Create Job Plan][nomad-plan] API endpoint.
+This invokes Nomad in a dry-run mode using the [Create Job Plan][nomad-plan] API endpoint.

 ```shell
 nomad-pack plan hello-world